An active baby in womb means baby is building the brain

-Worried about introducing your pets to baby?
-This study shows that 6 month olds can match photos of a dogs expressions to the sounds of angry barks or friendly yaps.
+Worried about introducing your pets to baby? shows that 6 month olds can match photos of a dogs expressions to the sounds of angry barks or friendly yaps.
 Emotions are one of the first things baby picks up.

 3. Comprehending emotions

 Speaking of emotions, baby knows when you’re feeling sad after a long day at work.
 A study from the journal Neuron in 2010 found that 5 month old babies can discern between upbeat and sad music.
 At 9 months, babies can pick out the really sorrowful sounding Beethoven’s Seventh Symphony from other happy songs.

 4. Happy feet

 has found infants dancing to classical, rhythmic beats and speech, and professional ballet dancers were brought in to analyze their movements.
 Incredibly, it finds that babies knows how to shake their booty to the beat, even better than speaking – suggesting that dancing is our blood.